-Does Invisalign® hurt? / Remedies and solutions.
+Does wearing Invisalign® hurt? -

 What types of discomfort are common?

-Aligner fit / tooth movement pain.
+1) Aligner fit / tooth movement pain.

 About half of all Invisalign® patients report that they've had at least some minor pain or discomfort during the course of their treatment.
 It's often described as a sense of pressure or tenderness.
+If you do:

 Feeling pressure is a sign that your aligners are working.

-If you do have some discomfort, you need to understand that, at least in part, this is simply evidence that the pressure needed to realign your teeth is in fact being generated.
-Experiencing it may not be fun but it's part of the process.
+If you do notice discomfort, it's important to understand that much of it is simply evidence that the pressure needed to realign your teeth is in fact being generated.
+Experiencing it may not be fun, but it's a needed part of the process.

 The discrepancy between the shape of an aligner and the current alignment of your teeth will be greatest when you first start wearing it.

-That's exactly what the Nedwed study mentioned above found.
+That's exactly what the study above found.

 - Overall, 83% of the study's participants reported that they got used to wearing aligners within a week's time.

-This remedy should help. - Make your switch to a new set of aligners at bedtime.
+Make your switch to a new set of aligners at bedtime.

-Something that you can do to help is switch to your new set of aligners right before you go to bed.
+One thing you can do to help to minimize the amount of discomfort you notice is to switch to your new set of aligners right before you go to bed.
 That way you'll be asleep during those first several painful hours while your teeth begin to adjust.

 Over-the-counter non-steroidal anti-inflammatory analgesics (NSAID's) can be an effective way to help to control aligner discomfort.
 Ibuprofen (Motrin, Advil), or even aspirin, can make a good choice.

-One study (Steen Law, 2000) found it beneficial to take ibuprofen 60 minutes before some types of orthodontic procedures (ones not dissimilar to switching to a new set of aligners).
+- One study (Steen Law 2000) found it beneficial to take ibuprofen 60 minutes before some types of orthodontic procedures (ones not dissimilar to switching to a new set of aligners).

-Removable braces may cause gum or tongue irritation.
+2) Invisalign® aligners may cause gum or tongue irritation.

 The Nedwed study referenced above found that 6% of its participants experienced this type of problem.
-Overall, however, it's likely that wearing Invisalign® aligners is less irritating to oral soft tissues than having other types of braces.
+However, wearing Invisalign® aligners is typically less irritating to oral soft tissues than other types of braces (wires and brackets).

 Before attempting to make an adjustment on your own (at least for the first time) you should contact your dentist's office for advice.
 Let them explain (or show you) what types of changes are acceptable.